veer66/wordcut.rb/README.md

 # wordcut.rb
-ASEAN word tokenizer written in Ruby
+ASEAN word tokenizer written in Ruby.

+## Status: pre-alpha

+## The API is subject to be change.